Ubaydallah ibn al-Sari: Career

-Ubaydallah was the son of al-Sari ibn al-Hakam, a member of the abna al-dawla of Zutt origin, who had served as governor of Egypt in 816 and 817–820.
+Ubaydallah was the son of al-Sari ibn al-Hakam, a Zutt member of the abna al-dawla, who had served as governor of Egypt in 816 and 817–820.
 Following the death of al-Sari in 820 Ubaydallah was appointed as prefect of police by his brother Abu Nasr, who had assumed the governorship, and upon Abu Nasr's own death in 822 he was himself acclaimed as his successor and given the oath of allegiance by the army.
 As a result of the division of Egypt under his father, however, his effective jurisdiction extended only to the capital Fustat and the southern part of the province, while much of Lower Egypt was in the hands of Ali ibn Abd al-Aziz al-Jarawi and Andalusian raiders.

 Ubaydallah's rule over Egypt was initially contested by the Abbasid central government, which was still attempting to recover from the loss of authority it had incurred due to the civil war between the rival caliphs al-Amin and al-Ma'mun in 811–813, and shortly after his accession he was forced to deal with an invasion by Khalid ibn Yazid al-Shaybani, who had been delegated by al-Ma'mun to seize command of the country.
 Ubaydallah decided to offer resistance, and even with Ibn al-Jarawi providing assistance to Khalid he was able to win a battle against the latter on the outskirts of Fustat.
 Over the next few months the two sides fought several engagements; at length Ibn al-Jarawi withdrew his support and Khalid's position became seriously degraded, and by early 823 he was finally defeated and captured by Ubaydallah.
 His hold over Fustat now secure, Ubaydallah returned to the capital and afterwards released Khalid, allowing him to withdraw from the province to Mecca.